Albert14Aguero/P1_SciKitty/README.md

 ### SciKitty Project

-This repository contains the code developed by the team consisting of Rony Chinchilla Azofeifa, Andrés León Orozco, and Alberto Aguero for the SciKitty project, an academic exercise at the Universidad Nacional de Costa Rica.
+This repository contains the code developed by the team consisting of Rony Chinchilla Azofeifa, Andrés León Orozco, and Alberto Agüero Herdocia for the SciKitty project, an academic exercise at the Universidad Nacional de Costa Rica.

 ### Installation